 - Establish your Enterprise password.
 Once your Enterprise ID is displayed, you will need to establish an Enterprise ID password

-Newly admitted students should continually check emails and application portal for missing credentials to your application file, until your UIC application is marked complete.
-The information about the admissions and application process for domestic and international students can be found at the admission website for newly admitted students.
+Newly admitted students should continually check emails and the application portal for missing credentials to your application file, until your UIC application is marked complete.
+Complete information about finalizing the admissions process for domestic and international students can be found at UIC's Newly Admitted Students webpage.

 The office of International Services (OIS) requires financial documentation from all international degree-seeking students.
-Your application portal should populate with a checklist of the required documents, and you must upload the materials there.
-More travel and visa information can be found at the OIS website
+Your application portal will populate with a checklist of the required documents, and you can upload the materials there.
+More travel and visa information can be found at the OIS website.

-Joyce Tucker will be contacting newly admitted teaching assistants with instructions to help you get your human resources file and payroll account set up.
-Please respond to her immediately, so you can get paid on time.
-All new teaching assistants should complete employment paperwork with Joyce by Wednesday, August 14, 2019.
-International students will need to make an appointment with Joyce after their visa processed.
+Joyce Tucker (email@example.com) will be contacting newly admitted teaching assistants with instructions to establish your human resources file and payroll account.
+Please respond to this request immediately, so you can get paid on time.
+All new teaching assistants should complete employment paperwork with Joyce by Friday, July 14, 2023.

 Attn: Official/Final Credentials